 Here is Another Update From December 12, 2017.
 It has been 6 mths since Hunter has gotten sick.
 It has been a LONG HARD road.
 I cannot even describe how hard it is to watch him, day in and day out.

-Everyday is hard.
 I cannot even remember what it was like when he was “normal.”
 Where he was 98% potty trained, speaking well, able to eat, sleep….just being sweet.
 Now, our days are filled with Parkinson type shaking, slow and methodical speech, hypersomnia or insomnia, not eating well, not drinking well, rages that are beyond a 3 yr old rage.
-His eyes dancing, falling all the time….I mean it is hard.
+His eyes are dancing, falling all the time…I mean it is hard.

-We are all tired.
 Hunter is frustrated.
-We are, currently, at the hospital getting another round of IViG therapy.
+We are, currently, at the hospital getting another round of IVIG therapy.
 It is a 7-10 hour IV push.
 If we do it too fast, he is throwing up, lethargic, arms/legs hurting, head hurting, and all sorts of fun side effects.
 When we can stretch it out, some, he has some symptoms but not all of them.
 He is usually symptomatic for about 7-10 days after treatment.
 Then we have about 10 days of little symptoms, and then it gears back up before our next treatment.
-He only has opsoclonus when he is tired…..but within 30 minutes of starting the IV, his eyes started dancing.
+He only has saccades (dancing eyes) when he is tired…..but within 30 minutes of starting the IV, his eyes began dancing.